Welcome to St. Patrick Catholic School!

 St. Patrick, we pray for our community to be a safe and caring place for our students, staff and families.

 We pray for the poor and the needy.
 Help those who are sad and lonely and those who are sick.
-Help us to open our hearts and our minds as we work together as brothers and sisters in God’s family.
-Amen

 St. Patrick, nous prions pour notre communauté afin qu’elle soit un endroit sûr et accueillant pour nos élèves, le personnel, et les familles.
 Nous prions pour ceux qui sont tristes et seuls et pour ceux qui sont malades.
 Guide-nous à faire des bons choix et donne-nous la force et la sagesse.
 Aide-nous à faire de notre mieux avec les dons que vous nous avez donnés.
 Aide-nous à ouvrir nos coeurs et nos esprits quand nous travaillons ensemble.
 Amen |